FindMySchool LogoFindMySchool

 Daily logistics are unusually well defined in published school documentation.

-Drop off guidance for Spring Term 2026 states that pupils in Reception to Year 2 should arrive by 08:15, while Years 3 to 8 should arrive by 08:00.
-Collection timings vary by year group and day, reflecting structured after school programmes such as Aspire sessions and tea.
-Younger pupils can be collected at 15:30, or later after supervised wraparound options.
+Termly drop-off guidance states that younger pupils and older prep pupils follow different morning arrival times.
+Collection timings vary by year group and day, reflecting structured after-school programmes such as Aspire sessions and tea.
+Younger pupils can be collected in the afternoon, or later after supervised wraparound options.

 Wraparound care is available in the early years through clearly named options.
 The school day extends through Late Stay for younger children, and the practical timetable indicates options that can run into early evening on some days for older pupils through Aspire and activity structures.